bevyengine/bevy-website/content/learn/book/control-flow/handling-errors.md

 ```

 Since Bevy controls system execution, it also controls what happens to the `Result` we return.
-The `Result` returned from a system gets passed to Bevy's global error handler which panics by default:
+A `Result::Err` returned from a system gets passed to Bevy's global error handler which panics by default:

 ```
 Encountered an error in system `test_programs::update`: No entities fit the query bevy_ecs::system::query::Query<'_, '_, &bevy_camera::camera::Camera>